Benign overfitting beyond prediction: The ordinary least squares interpolator: Row-partitioned regression

-In this section, we establish the high-dimensional analog of the leave-$k$-out formula for the OLS interpolator.
-Towards this, we consider the setting where the rows of $\bX$ are partitioned into two disjoint subsets.
-Without any context, this may seem like an abstract exercise.
-However, since the rows of $\bX$ represent samples of the data, our row-partitioning exercise naturally translates into constructing different subsamples of the data.
+The leave-$k$-out setting is a classical topic in statistics with broad applicability and has long served as an important theoretical device \citep{Karoui_loo_2, maleki_2}.
+In this section, we contribute to this literature by developing high-dimensional analogues of the leave-$k$-out formulas for the OLS interpolator.
+To do so, we partition the rows of $\bX$ into two disjoint subsets.
+Since the rows correspond to samples, this partition induces two subsamples of the data.